viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 ## `DUMP_VIPER_PROGRAM`

-When enabled, the encoded Viper program will be output.
+When enabled, the encoded Viper programs will be output.
+You can find them either in `log/viper_program` or `target/verify/log/viper_program`.

 ## `ENABLE_CACHE`